aking-a/mule-code-system/README.md

-w# Codecolab
+# Codecolab

 ## Description
 This project is a plugin that has been built inside OS.js.
 MULE itself is a plugin built on top of OS.js's framework with multiple packages that allow it to create a learning environment for Maynooth university students.
-Codecolab (the project itslef) has been installed inside MULE as a plugin to allow for anyone using the
+Codecolab (the project itself) has been installed inside MULE as a plugin to allow for anyone using the
 MULE environment to have the ability to collaboratively edit code documents in real time with their friends.
 Once MULE has been installed on your machine using
 Docker, MULE should be running on port 80.
 Codecolab will be located in the menu on the top left under the 'Other' menu item.

 ## Installation
 This will guide you to enable you to be able to install and build MULE with the codecolab plugin already installed.
 Please note that wsl2 and docker is slow and it will take time for the application to work properly if you are using a windows system.
 This is a known issue and is caused by windows and wsl2.
-I was unable to find a solution to this so I used ubuntu to run and build the MULE contianer, I would reccommned this approach to run and build the application if possible.
+I was unable to find a solution to this so I used ubuntu to run and build the MULE container, I would recommend this approach to run and build the application if possible.
 1. Clone the repository:
     ```bash